There are 2

 Power Board, H-PCB01 from the Starter Kit H-111A.

-One covers network wiring problems and requires the stand alone CAN Bus Trainer H-PCB200)
+Section 1 covers network wiring problems and requires the stand alone CAN Bus Trainer H-PCB200.

 If network resistance measured at the DLC Pins 6 and 14 is 60